Eliyas-SDE/MyLearning/Tutorial/GIT-ReadMe.txt

 git diff
 ********
-	Will return which file is modified and what information is added.
+	Will return which file has been modified and what information is added/deleted.